gene-git/dmarc_report/README.md

         done
         rm -f textfile* *.eml

-I file all email dmarc reports, using dovecot's pigeonhole sieve functionality, into a separate dmarc report email folder.
-The sieve rule matches on the *To* header and then does *fileinto* the dmarc folder.
+I file all email dmarc reports into a separate dmarc report email folder using dovecot's pigeonhole sieve functionality.

+The sieve rule matches on the *To* header and then uses *fileinto* the dmarc folder.
 This makes it very simple to select all, save and process quickly to get the final (human) report for all the email reports.